BarbulescuR/Logarithmic-density-of-positive-rank-genus-2-Jacobians/README.md

 Software: Magma for *.m files, sage for *.sage and pari/gp for *.gp files.

+**Abstract** the main scripts are HighRankSimpleJacobianExamples.m and HighRankSplitJacobianExamples.m They run the examples in Appendix A. The rest of the files are auxiliary.

 Description of the files:

    - utils.m ---> |a list of functions to compute the degree of a rational fraction